netreconlab/ParseCareKit/README.md

 **If you have CareKit already in your project via SPM or copied, you will need to remove it as ParseCareKit comes with the a compatibile version of CareKit and a conflict of CareKit appearing twice will cause your app to crash**

-## Setup Parse Server
+## Setup Parse Server Remote
 For details on how to setup parse-server, follow the directions [here](https://github.com/parse-community/parse-server#getting-started) or look at their detailed [guide](https://docs.parseplatform.org/parse-server/guide/).
-Note that standard deployment locally on compouter, docker, AWS, Google Cloud, isn't HIPAA complaint by default.
+Note that standard deployment locally on compouter, docker, AWS, Google Cloud, is not HIPAA complaint by default.

 ### Protecting Patients data in the Cloud using ACL's
 `ParseCareKit` will set a default ACL on every object saved to your Parse Server with read/write access only for the user who created the data.
 If you want different level of access by default, you should pass the default ACL you prefer while initializing `ParseCareKit`.
 For example, to make all data created to only be read and written by the user who created it, do the following: